masa-finance/docs/docs/masa-subnet/validator/6-stake-validator.md

 make stake-validator
 ```

-When prompted to enter a `netuid`, type `42` for mainnet and `165` for testnet.
-Press enter.
 When asked to continue, type `y` and then press enter again.
 Finally, after confirming your password, type `y`, and then enter to confirm.